jeanne-s/Patchscopes/README.md

 Q: What is the capital of Poland?
 A:
 ```
-The extractive tasks imediately saturates.
+The extractive tasks immediately saturates.

 Here on gpt2-medium:
 <img src="assets/extractive_task_gpt2-medium.png" width="900">